ObsidianToAnki/Obsidian_to_Anki/README.md

 </pre>

 ### Added Media
 This section is reserved for the script to keep track of what media files it has added.
-You can re-generate this by running the script with the `-m` flag.
+You can clear this by running the script with the `-m` flag.

 ## Deck formatting
 Anywhere within the file, format the deck that you want the notes to go into as follows: